The Apogee to Apogee Path Sampler: The Apogee to Apogee Path Sampler

 \subsection{Gaussian process limit}

 Intuitively, the more eccentric a target the more apogees one might expect per unit time.
-The culmination of this section is an expression which makes this relationship concrete for a product target where each component has its own length scale.
+This section culminates in an expression which makes this relationship concrete for a product target where each component has its own length scale.
 With the initial condition $(X_0,P_0)$ sampled from $\pitil$, $P_t^\top M^{-1} \nabla U(X_t)$ can be considered as a random function of time.
 We first show that when the true Hamiltonian dynamics are used, subject to conditions, a rescaling of this dot-product tends to a stationary Gaussian process as the number of components in the product tends to infinity.
-A formula for the expected number of apogees per unit time then follows as a corollary.
+A formula for the expected number of apogees per unit time follows as a corollary.

 We consider a $d$-dimensional product target with a potential of

 for some $g:\mathbb{R}\to\mathbb{R}$ and values $\nu^{(d)}_i>0$, $i=1,\dots,d$, and where $\int \exp\{-U^{(d)}(x)\}\md x=1$.

 HMC using a diagonal mass matrix, $M$, and a product target is equivalent to HMC using an identity mass matrix and a target of $M^{-1/2} x$ \cite[e.g.][]{Neal2011}, which, in the case of \eqref{eq.product.target} is also a product target, but with different $\nu_i$.
 For simplicity, therefore, we assume the identity mass matrix throughout this section.
 We also consider the true Hamiltonian dynamics which are approached in the limit as $\epsilon\downarrow 0$, but approximate the dynamics for small to moderate $\epsilon$ reasonably well.